-In relation to sheet piling required to form the coffer dam for the construction of the basement of the building, a press-in-pile methodology would result in a noise level that would not exceed the "highly noise affected" level of 70 dBA (as defined in the ICNG) at any surrounding receiver at any point of the day.
+In relation to sheet piling required to form the coffer dam for the construction of the basement of the building, there are two methodology options, being driven pile and the option to use press-in pile technology.
+A press-in-pile methodology would result in a noise level that would not exceed the "highly noise affected" level of 70 dBA (as defined in the ICNG) at any surrounding receiver at any point of the day.